nholt2000/sandbox-public/README.md

 This line is gone
+But here is a new line: Does the file name readme not imply that the file has a consciousness?

 Saving the file simply writes the new text to your hard disk.
 We need to tell git that we want to preserve these changes for the project (making a
 "commit"), then send them